eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/08-Managing Secrets in Templates.md

   }
 }
 ```

-Now, create a parameter file for the preceding template.
-In the parameter file, specify a parameter that matches the name of the parameter in the template.
-For the parameter value, reference the secret from the key vault.
-You reference the secret by passing the resource identifier of the key vault and the name of the secret.
-In the The <a href="https://github.com/Azure/azure-docs-json-samples/blob/master/azure-resource-manager/keyvaultparameter/sqlserver.parameters.json" target="_blank"><span style="color: #0066cc;" color="#0066cc">following parameter file</a>, the key vault secret must already exist, and you provide a static value for its resource ID.
-Copy this file locally, and set the subscription ID, vault name, and SQL server name
+Now, let us see how we can create a parameter file for the preceding template.
+In the parameter file, you specify a parameter that matches the name of the parameter in the template.
+For the parameter value, you reference the secret from the Key Vault.
+You reference the secret by passing the resource identifier of the Key Vault and the name of the secret.

+Consider the following example [parameter file](https://github.com/Azure/azure-docs-json-samples/blob/master/azure-resource-manager/keyvaultparameter/sqlserver.parameters.json), and note how the Key Vault secret must already exist.

 ```json
 {